-When shopping for carpet, you may hear the term ‘solution-dyed’.
-Obviously, it refers to a method used to dye the carpet fibers, but what exactly does it mean?
-And, frankly, why should you care how the fibers were dyed?
+When shopping for carpet, you may hear the term ‘solution-dyed.’
+It refers to a method used to dye the carpet fibers, but what exactly does it mean?

 There is a key difference in the final products between fibers that have been solution-dyed, and fibers dyed by other methods.
 Let’s explore solution dyeing, and why you probably should care about it if you are buying new carpet.